israel-dryer/ttkbootstrap/README.md

 pip install ttkbootstrap
 ```

-If you are on **Linux**, you may need to install a font with emojii support, or the program will crash.
+If you are on **Linux**, you may need to install a font with emojii support.

 ```
 sudo apt-get install fonts-symbola